Skip to content

 • No teeth

-• Wings which are thickened and colored where they attach to the body and taper toward the back end of the wing; back wings which are usually clear and tucked under their front wings
+• Wings that are thickened and colored where they attach to the body and taper toward the back end of the wing; back wings are usually clear and tucked under their front wings

 • Six legs